Hugh-Adams/Example_Scripts/CVP_API/Snapshot_Utils/getSnapshots_Resource_API/readme.md

 #Script setup#

-The scripts can be installed from the zip file located at {{GitHub Repository}}
+The scripts can be installed by Cloning or downloading the zip of this repository.

-Unzip the file Get-Snapshot.zip to a local directory then change directory to it.
+Clone the repo or Unzip the download file to a local directory then change directory to it.

 From inside the directory use the python package installer pip to install the required libraries: